piam/bjc-course/curriculum/05-image/01-image.md

 [either show same pixels then less bit depth or same bit depth less pixels] **I prefer less bit depth**

+OR

+Save your original image as a low quality jpg, and notice the visual artifacts.
+Welcome to lossy compression.

+Now save your file (which was a TIFF) as a PNG, notice the difference is size (possibly run a diff, but most onlie diff tools I used crash at files sizes over a meg).
+The PNG is smaller but visually identical point out that the visuals look the same..) <-How do we prove this?

 Lossless